kyma-incubator/reconciler/README.md

 ### Integration test

 Integration tests have a higher resource consumption compared to unit tests.
-You must define the environment variable `KUBECONFIG`, which points to a test Kubernetes cluster.
+You must define the environment variable `KUBECONFIG` that points to a test Kubernetes cluster.

 Be aware that the integration test suite installs and deletes Kubernetes resources during the test run.